-Milestone 3: Marriage – Estimated $40K
+Singaporean Milestone 3: Marriage – Estimated $27,610

 While on average, 60% of the banquet can be covered with red packets from relatives, the remaining 40% would be an unavoidable cost for most couples.

 - The median age for marriage is at 30.3 years old for groom and 28.3 years old for the bride.
 That is only about 5 years upon graduation!
-You would need to produce a marriage certificate upon 3 months of getting your BTO.
+You would need to produce a marriage certificate within 3 months of getting your BTO.

 - There’s no hard and fast rule to purchasing an engagement ring except asking someone who had been there done that.
 In Singapore, there seems to be a lack of such an article: You can read a first-hand encounter on Buying An Engagement Ring In Singapore!

-An average wedding in Singapore costs about $43,000 in total.
-Couples will now have to plan out their finance journey together and it is reported most family squabbles start from financial conflicts.
+An average wedding in Singapore costs about $27,610 in total.
+Couples will now have to plan out their financial journey together and it is reported most family squabbles start from financial conflicts.

 - Most of the successful cases we observe amongst our friends usually include a joint account where each individual contributes a portion of their salary.
-That account will be mainly for big ticket purchases.
+That account will be mainly for big-ticket purchases.
 If you are unsure of how to start, we have a guide to get you started.

-Milestone 4: Renovation – Estimated $55K
+Singaporean Milestone 4: Renovation – Estimated $55,000

-The cost of renovating your home depends a heavily on the type of design and materials chosen.
+The cost of renovating your home depends heavily on the type of design and materials chosen.
 Given that a large number of the Singaporeans lives in a 4-room, the cost of renovation gets the best sensing when it comes to 4-room units.

-- One point to take note is that some of the interior designers charge an additional percentage for use of credit card as payment.
+- One point to take note of is that some of the interior designers charge an additional percentage for use of credit cards as payment.
 It will be a good habit to always clarify these charges to allow yourself some time to do your homework on the feasibility of using credit card payment or cash payment.

-- We interviewed three of the top renovation experts in Singapore to get their advice for Singaporeans when it comes to renovation and had 3 major takeaways:
+- We previously interviewed three of the top renovation experts in Singapore to get their advice for Singaporeans when it comes to renovation and had 3 major takeaways:

 - Reputation: It is always important to research the credentials and history of your Interior Designer before committing.